pponec/PPScriptsForJava/docs/SqlParamBuilder.md

 # 170 lines of Java code to run SQL statements

-I would like to introduce a Java class with less than 170 lines of code to make it easier to work with SQL queries called via the JDBC API.
+I'd like to introduce you to a Java class with less than 170 lines of code to make it easier to work with SQL queries called through the JDBC API.
 What makes it special?
 The class can be embedded in a Java version 17 script.

 The advantage of these scripts is that they are easily portable in text format and can be run without prior compilation, while having a fairly extensive Java standard library at our disposal.
 The scripts can be used in various prototypes, in which it is possible (after connecting to the database) to solve more complicated data exports or data conversions.